 Prayer is the means by which we acknowledge and strengthen our relationship with the Eternal and seek out His will for our lives.
-It is the avenue by which we can honestly confess our sins, ask forgiveness in the name of Jesus Christ, and cry out to God for help in overcoming them and the trials of life.
+It is the avenue by which we can honestly confess our sins, ask forgiveness in Jesus' name and cry out to God for help in overcoming them and the trials of life.

-- Our prayers should be directed to our heavenly Father in the name of Jesus Christ (Philippians 4:6, John 16:22 - 24)
+When we do focus our hearts toward our Maker it should be in the name of Jesus Christ (Philippians 4:6, John 16:22 - 24).

 Effective prayer is comprised of many elements.
 It should be offered from a pure heart (Psalm 66:18 - 19) that forgives all enemies (Matthew 6:14) and has faith in God (James 1:6 - 7, Hebrews 11:6).
 It should be simple (Matthew 6:5 - 6) and given in an attitude of humility and repentance (Luke 18:10 - 14).